Our protagonists form Otomo Kurou's personal staff, his trusted advisors and investigators, called yoriki.

 When they return, Daidoji-san tells the guards to prevent anyone else from leaving and agrees with Hiruma-san that the young couple probably isn't hiding anything.

-Once the herbalist arrived, she was able to help Ide-san and together they kept both victims alive until they they were able to brew their own antidote.
+Once the herbalist arrived, she was able to help Ide-san and together they kept both victims alive until the poison passed from their system.

 Kitsuki-san found that dealing with opium while a thunderstorm is going on7 wasn't the best idea, and had a panic attack, running to his room and cowering under the blanket.
 Luckily for him, everyone else was too busy with other stuff to pay him much attention.